kcg295/AppSecAssignment2.1/GiftcardSite/HW2_Instructions.md

 and verify that the attacks no long succeed on your site.
 You are allowed to use django plugins and other libraries to fix these vulnerabilities.
-To make sure that these bugs don't come up again as the code evolves, write some test cases for django that test for these vulnerabilites.
-Then have Travis run these tests with each push.
+To make sure that these bugs don't come up again as the code evolves, write some test cases for django that test for all of these vulnerabilites.
+Then have GitHub Actions run these tests with each push.

 When you are finished with this section, please mark your part 1 submission by tagging the desired commit with the tag "part_1_complete"